 Ancestral Farm | White River Junction, VT

 Serena Best owns Ancestral Farm in White River Junction, VT.
 Though her husband is a big part of the farm, she is registered as 100% Female Owned.
 She loves her miniature belted galloways and her one miniature jersey.
 She breeds purely belted's and sometimes a belted/jersey mix - all strictly grass fed and for meat.
 They began this journey ten years ago and Serena had learned from her farm friend to do rotational grazing from the beginning.
 Their farm/land has been part of Serena’s husband's family for over 200 years!

-Choiniere Family Farm, owned and operated by Guy and Matt Choiniere, is located in Highgate Center, VT and has been certified organic since 2005.
+Choiniere Family Farm is located in Highgate Center, VT and has been certified organic since 2005.
 The farm is also 100% grass fed since 2014.
 Their herd is made up of 85 holstein cows and 40 replacements and they also raise chickens and pigs.
 The farm's focus is to build healthier, more resilient soils, with a goal of healthier plants, healthier animals and a healthier ecosystem.

 Ashlyn Bristle co-owns and operates Rebop Farm, a diversified and pasture based livestock and dairy operation on a hill farm in Brattleboro with her husband, Abraham.
 She has been farming for just over a decade, and holds degrees in education and sustainable food and farming.
 Managing the farm’s soil for the health and well being of the surrounding community, the livestock and people that live on and eat from the farm, and the farm’s viability has become the foundational principle that drives her decision making.
 When she’s not working on the farm, Ashlyn might be knitting too many sweaters at once, baking, or hoping for the speedy return of square dances and pub sings.